 This is the junction between the former Glasgow and Paisley Joint Railway and the later City of Glasgow Union Railway (opened 1870).
 The junction allowed trains from Glasgow St Enoch to join the route west to Paisley Gilmour Street.
-It was immediately west of the now closed Shields Road station.
+It was immediately west of the now closed Shields Road [CGU] station.

 This junction allowed the Glasgow and South Western Railway to vacate the cramped Bridge Street terminus, shared with the Caledonian Railway, in favour of their new Glasgow St Enoch station.

 A signal box opened with the junction, 1870.
 This was on the south side of the junction.